juxor/afaq/markdown/secH1.md

 Unfortunately, the Socialists never really questioned **why** they had to lobby the councillors in the first place - if utilising the existing state **was** a valid radical or revolutionary tactic, why has it always resulted in a de-radicalising of those who use it?
-This would be the inevitable results of any movement which "complements" direct action with electioneering.
+This would be the inevitable result of any movement which "complements" direct action with electioneering.
 The focus of the movement will change from the base to the top, from self-organisation and direct action from below to passively supporting the leaders.
 This may not